Facelift NEWPORT BEACH

 RESEARCH ON FACELIFTS

-According to a 2011 statistic from the American Society of Aesthetic Plastic Surgery, facelifts were the sixth most popular aesthetic surgery performed after liposuction, breast augmentation, abdominoplasty (tummy tuck), blepharoplasty (eyelid surgery) and breast lift.
+According to a 2011 statistic from the American Society of Aesthetic Plastic Surgery, facelifts were the sixth most popular aesthetic surgery performed after liposuction, breast augmentation, abdominoplasty (tummy tuck), Eyelid Enhancement (eyelid surgery) and breast lift.

 In the December issue of Plastic and Reconstructive Surgery®, the official medical journal of the American Society of Plastic Surgeons (ASPS), researchers analyzed standardized photos of 50 patients who had undergone face-lift surgery an average of 5 ½ years previously.